lostechies/blog/_ryansvihla/2014-07-15-cassandra-rails-cequel-batch-support.md

   - ORM
   - Rails
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2014/07/15/cassandra-rails-cequel-batch-support.html).*

 Cassandra On Rails using Cequel Atomic Batch Support When I first tried to use Cassandra with Rails over a year ago the lack of a good native (IE not thrift) driver and a good mapper was a show stopper for the project I was on.
 Today the situation has improved markedly with the cql-rb driver proving stable in usage, and the excellent Cequel ActiveModel capable library switching to use cql-rb.

 I’d like to cover a common use case that’s not been handled by ORM style mapping libraries very well, atomic batches.
 Cequel has support for this even though you have to hunt a bit for it and it works well.
 Consider the following scenario, you’ve got 2 related tables, and you want one to update when the other one changes.